juicedata/juicefs-csi-driver/docs/en/guide/pv.md

       juicefs-name: ten-pb-fs
 ```

-And then create an application pod, using the PVC created above:
+And then create an application Pod, using the PVC created above:

 ```yaml
 apiVersion: v1